 The judge sentenced Delarosarauda to five years in state prison and one year in county jail.
 The judge also issued a protective order as to Delarosarauda’s wife and her two children for ten years.
 Defendant was ordered not to contact his wife or two children, except through defense counsel.In a Nutshell: Criminal Protective Order in Domestic Violence Case Is Improper When It Bars Father from Contacting His Kids, Who Were Not Victims in the Case.

 Delarosarauda appealed the conviction and sentence on multiple grounds.
 One ground was that the judge’s protective order as to the children was improper.
-This article will only address whether such an order was overboard, as Delarosarauda agreed, as they were not victims of domestic violence.
+This article will only address whether such an order was overboard, as Delarosarauda argued, as they were not victims of domestic violence.
 At the trial court, the judge issued the order with the children on it because they were “collateral victims” by witnessing the incident at issue.

 The Second Appellate District, in People v.
 Carlos Reginald Delarosarauda (2014 DJDAR 7959), agreed with Delarosarauda.
 It noted that Penal Code § 136.2(j)(1) permitted a judge to issue a restraining order in favor of the victim for up to ten years.
 For purposes of subdivision (j)(1), a victim is defined as “any natural person with respect to whom there is reason to believe that any crime as defined under the laws of this state… is being or has been perpetrated or attempted to be perpetrated.”